alpoktem/corepus-gen/README.md

 In order to run corepus-gen you need the following:

-- A large source corpus with lots of sentences (like [Tatoeba](https://tatoeba.org))
+- A large source corpus with lots of sentences (like [Tatoeba](https://tatoeba.org)),
-- A vocabulary set with words sorted with respect to their frequency
+- A vocabulary set with words sorted with respect to their frequency.

-And if you like you can also use a list of words to avoid.
+Optionally you can use the following:

+- A list of words to avoid,
+- A list of boy names to randomly replace with the name "Tom",
+- A list of girl names to randomly replace with the name "Mary",
+- A list of sentence id's to exclude.

 ## Run